brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 These jobs can either be:

 1. Picked up by a fleet of workers and processed in parallel.
-The order they start and finish don't matter.
+The order they start and finish doesn't matter.
 1. Picked up and processed serially.
 The order they are processed matters.

 The first case is generally simple enough.
 You generally don't have to concern